 In addition, Mr. Papernik has published a highly acclaimed article on alternative technical concepts that appeared in Transportation Management & Engineering.
 His articles also appear in Public Works Financing, Infrastructure Journal and Privatisation & Public-Private Partnership Review.
 He regularly contributes to the Firm's Infra Insight blog.

 - California High-Speed Rail Authority – California High-Speed Rail.
 Lead member of the Nossaman team advising the Authority on institutional arrangements, procurement plan, contracting methods and financing options.
 The $68 billion California High-Speed Rail project is the first high-speed rail project in North America and among the largest global infrastructure projects ever undertaken.
 Nossaman serves as primary outside legal advisor to the Authority for this 800-mile, 24-station system.
-The first $1 billion design-build contract has been awarded to help develop the Central Valley segment.
-The second $1.23 billion design-build contract was awarded in December 2014.
+The Authority awarded a nearly $1 billion design-build contract to a Tutor Perini/Zachry/Parsons joint venture for the first 29-mile civil works section between Madera and Fresno in 2013.
+In June 2015, the Authority entered into a second $1.37 billion design-build contract with a Dragados/Flatiron venture for the second 60-mile civil works segment south of Fresno.